ibm-cloud-docs/vpc/file_storage_vpc_troubleshoot.md

 A `shares_access_forbidden` error occurs when the context-based restriction (CBR) feature is used during file share operations, such as creating or updating a file share.
 In this case, the user request is forbidden, which is not the expected behavior.
 {: tsSymptoms}

 An issue exists with the [IAM CBR feature](/docs/account?topic=account-context-restrictions-whatis).
-Because the file service depends on the {{site.data.keyword.iamshort}} CBR, performing share operations results in an error.
+Because the file service depends on the {{site.data.keyword.iamshort}} CBR, share operations result in an error.
 {: tsCauses}

 An error occurs after you set up CBR by [creating a network zone](/docs/vpc?topic=vpc-cbr&interface=ui#network-zone) and a [context-based rule](/docs/vpc?topic=vpc-cbr&interface=ui#cbr-rules), and then try to perform a file share operation.